Can Congress once again breach BJP's Mandsaur fortress?

 How Mandsaur voted?

 Traditionally, Madsaur is a BJP seat since 1989 barring 2009 polls when Natarajan won it for Congress.
-Gupta may face anti-incumbency and is again trying this time; Natarajan has also not shifted her focus from seat despite losing.
+Gupta may face anti-incumbency and is trying again this time; Natarajan has also not shifted her focus from seat despite losing.
 It is again must win battle for both the candidates.

 Also, Pandey had won the seat in 1998, 1996, 1991 and 1989.
 He had earlier won the seat as Jan Sangh candidate in 1971, and later as Lok Dal candidate in 1977.